top of page

 What is Histamine?

-Histamine Overload, rather than Histamine Intolerance, would be a more accurate characterization of what is going on in Histamine Sensitive patients.
+Histamine Overload, rather than Histamine Intolerance or Sensitivity, would be a more accurate characterization of what is going on in Histamine Sensitive patients.

 Histamine is an amino acid derivative secreted by basophils (a type of white blood cell), mast cells, and some neurons.
 [1] It functions as a paracrine secretion (a chemical messenger that affects a small area, also called a local hormone) and neurotransmitter and has a wide range of effects, including gastric secretion, bronchoconstriction, and vasodilation.
 [2] Histamine can be pro-inflammatory or anti-inflammatory.
 [3]